isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-08-17-post-Plant Pest Control.md

 		</div></li>
 	<li><input type="checkbox" id="accordion4">
 		<label for="accordion4">Garlic, onion and chilli spray: for most large insects and rodents</label><div>
 	<p><b>Garlic, onion and chilli spray</b> is made from chopping up two chillies, two onions, and two bulbs of garlic, then steeping them in 1L of water for at least 24 hours.
 The solution can then be sieved and kept for a maximum of two weeks, after which it loses its effect.
-Compounds in garlic, onions and chillies will repel thrips, <a href="/page-index/pests/pests/#rodents">rodents</a>, and <a href="/page-index/pests/caterpillars/">caterpillars</a>.
+Compounds in garlic, onions and chillies will repel Thrips, <a href="/page-index/pests/pests/#rodents">Rodents</a>, and <a href="/page-index/pests/caterpillars/">Caterpillars</a>.
 This solution can be used as a preventative spray in moderation.</p>
 		</div></li>
 		</ul>
 <br>